Life can be complicated, but this doesn't have to be the case when finding out how exactly to register your car in California.

 If you buy your car from a private party or individual, you have 10 days to register it.
 Make sure it has an owner’s manual and the necessary materials, certifications, and checks before purchasing.
-Once it’s yours, head over to your local DMV office and make sure to bring the vehicle title with its mileage, a smog certificate depending on its registration renewal (within 90 days, you’re good), application for the title or registration, and be ready to pay all fees and taxes for the certificate of title.
+Once it’s yours, the next step to register a car in California is to head over to your local DMV office and make sure to bring the vehicle title with its mileage, a smog certificate depending on its registration renewal (within 90 days, you’re good), application for the title or registration, and be ready to pay all fees and taxes for the certificate of title.

 Once the residency is established, the proof is displayed, and the fees and the tax are paid, a registration will be yours courtesy of the Secretary of State Office and with legal witness.

 All California vehicles are required to have license plates with registration stickers as proof of their authenticity.
 These plates will remain on the vehicle when bought and sold unless the seller requests them.
 The state department requires these as record amongst the other aforementioned documents associated with the car.

 When you’ve done everything and finished registering a car in California, you’re good to hit the road.
 Be careful, life can be complicated and California traffic is certainly no exception to the rule.